How Can You Demonstrate Social Media Brand Safety

 2. Manual Tracking Cannot Scale

 Spreadsheet-based compliance tracking fails as organizations grow beyond a handful of locations.
 Marketing coordinators cannot manually review every post from every location daily.
 The volume quickly overwhelms any manual process.
 Gaps in monitoring create gaps in your proof.
+The risk of manual social media scheduling only grows as new accounts and locations come online.

 3. Platform Analytics Miss Compliance Data